wrappid/wrappid-service/README.md

 This should start your backend service middlewear at `localhost:8080`

-## 3. Wrappid Servoce Environments
+## 3. What are Wrappid Environments?
 Wrappid Service can be runned in 3 environments:
 - Dev: Suitable for Development
 - Stage: Suitable for Testing